Slava (tradition): Customs and feast

 Prior to the slava, a priest surrounded by family members blesses the house.
 This is done in front of the saint's icon and the lit candle whereby the priest recites a prayer.
 Every room in the house is then sprinkled with holy water along with the members of the family who are each named and wished good health.

 The top of the kolač is adorned with the Christian cross, the peace dove, and other symbols.
 The kolač symbolizes the body of Jesus, and the wine with which the kolač is eaten represents his blood.
-Traditionally a woman made the bread the day before the celebration, after bathing, dressing in clean clothing, saying the Lord's Prayer, and crossing herself.
-The parish priest consecrates the kolač with wine; afterwards the woman of the household cuts it into quarters and turns it cut-side up.
-It is further cut into pieces by other family members and oldest or most important guests.
+The parish priest, either at the home or at the church, consecrates the kolač with wine; afterwards the man of the household cuts it into quarters and turns it cut-side up.
+It is further cut into pieces by other family members and oldest or most important guests, a total of three times.
 In other traditions the bread is "broken" together by the guests after being ritually turned.
 The koljivo is a symbol of the Resurrection of Christ (cf. "if the grain does not die..." in the Gospel) and partaken in memory of the dead (deceased family members).
+The cutting into the bread three times is a symbolism of the Holy Trinity.

 The rest of the feast consists of a meal, the contents of which depends on whether or not the celebration falls in a period of fasting.
-During a fast (post), the meal would not contain any meat but seafood (pesco-vegan).
+During a fast (post), the meal would not contain any animal products, such as meat, milk, eggs, etc, except for fish and seafood (pesco-vegan).
 Outside of a fasting period, these restrictions would not apply and the Slava is considered mrsna.
 Thus, colloquially, slavas can be referred to as posna or mrsna.
 Appropriately-made sweets are consumed, as well.
 Alcohol is served to adults.

 The most common feast days are St. Nicholas (Nikoljdan, 19 December), St. George (Đurđevdan, 6 May), St. John the Baptist (Jovanjdan, 20 January), St. Demetrius (Mitrovdan, 8 November), St. Michael (Aranđelovdan, 21 November) and St. Sava (Savindan, 27 January).
 Dates given are according to the Gregorian calendar.
 The Serbian Orthodox Church uses the Julian calendar.

-Many Serbian communities (villages, cities, organizations, political parties, institutions, companies, professions) also celebrate their patron saint.
-For example, the city of Belgrade celebrates the Ascension of Jesus Christ as its patronal feast.